Q+A-Proposed nuclear deal between Iran and six world powers

 The goal of the talks in Geneva from Wednesday to Friday is

-to finalize an interim deal to allow time for the powers to
+to finalise an interim deal to allow time for the powers to

-U.S. Secretary of State John Kerry said on Monday he has no
+U.S. Secretary of State John Kerry said on Monday he had no

 specific expectations for this week's talks.
 Under Secretary of